liantze/cdcalendar/README.md

 ```

 The events mark and style can be customised: (All `\tikzset` styles for use with
-`mark style` should be issued in the document preamble; new in v1.2)
+`mark style` should be issued in the document preamble.)

 ```latex
 % In the preamble